aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/store-multiple-files-no-compression-password/_index.md

 ---
-title: Aspose.Zip for .NET - Password Protect Zip Archive & Store Multiple Files Without Compression
+date: 2026-07-23
+description: Learn how to password protect zip archive using Aspose.Zip for .NET, store multiple files without compression, and apply zip file password protection with AES encryption.
+images:
+- /net/password-protection-and-encryption/store-multiple-files-no-compression-password/og-image.png
+keywords:
+- create password protected zip
+- how to encrypt zip
+- zip file password protection
+- add multiple files zip
+- create zip archive c#
+lastmod: 2026-07-23
 linktitle: Store Multiple Files Without Compression with Password
+og_description: Create password protected zip archive using Aspose.Zip for .NET with AES‑256 encryption, store multiple files without compression, and secure your data easily.
+og_image_alt: Guide to create password protected zip archive in C# with Aspose.Zip
+og_title: Create Password Protected Zip with Aspose.Zip for .NET
+schemas:
+- author: Aspose
+  dateModified: '2026-07-23'
+  description: Learn how to password protect zip archive using Aspose.Zip for .NET,
+    store multiple files without compression, and apply zip file password protection with AES encryption.
+  headline: Create Password Protected Zip with Aspose.Zip for .NET
+  type: TechArticle
+- description: Learn how to password protect zip archive using Aspose.Zip for .NET, store multiple files without compression, and apply zip file password protection with AES encryption.
+  name: Create Password Protected Zip with Aspose.Zip for .NET
+  steps:
+  - name: Open the Zip File
+    text: '`FileStream` is a .NET class that provides a stream for reading and writing bytes to a file.
+We create a new `FileStream` that will hold the resulting archive.'
+  - name: Open the Source File
+    text: '`Stream` is the abstract base class for all byte‑based I/O in .NET.
+Open the first file you want to add to the archive.
+You can repeat this block for additional files.'
+  - name: Create an Archive with Store Compression and AES Encryption
+    text: '`Archive` is Aspose.Zip''s main object representing a ZIP container in memory. `AesEncryptionSettings` configures AES‑256 encryption parameters, including the password.
+Here we configure the archive to **store** (no compression) the files and apply **zip file password protection** using AES‑256.'
+  - name: Create Archive Entry and Save – *create archive entry c#*
+    text: '`CreateEntry` adds a new file entry to an `Archive` instance.
+Now we add the file to the archive and write the encrypted zip to disk. > **Pro tip:**
+      To add more files, simply call `archive.CreateEntry("anotherFile.txt", anotherStream);` before `archive.Save(zipFile);`.'
+  type: HowTo
+- questions:
+  - answer: Yes, Aspose.Zip supports several algorithms, including AES‑128 and ZipCrypto.
+      See the documentation [here](https://reference.aspose.com/zip/net/) for details.
+    question: Can I use Aspose.Zip for .NET with other encryption methods?
+  - answer: Visit the [Aspose.Zip forum](https://forum.aspose.com/c/zip/37) for community
+      help and official support.
+    question: Where can I get support for Aspose.Zip for .NET?
+  - answer: Yes, you can access the free trial [here](https://releases.aspose.com/).
+    question: Is there a free trial available for Aspose.Zip for .NET?
+  - answer: Request a temporary license [here](https://purchase.aspose.com/temporary-license/).
+    question: How can I obtain a temporary license for Aspose.Zip for .NET?
+  - answer: You can buy Aspose.Zip for .NET [here](https://purchase.aspose.com/buy).
+    question: Where can I purchase Aspose.Zip for .NET?
+  type: FAQPage
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to password protect zip archive using Aspose.Zip for .NET, store multiple files without compression, and apply zip file password protection with AES encryption.
+tags:
+- zip archive
+- Aspose.Zip
+- .NET compression
+- password protection
+- AES encryption
+title: Create Password Protected Zip with Aspose.Zip for .NET
+url: /net/password-protection-and-encryption/store-multiple-files-no-compression-password/
 weight: 13
-url: /net/password-protection-and-encryption/store-multiple-files-no-compression-password/
-date: 2026-03-08
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Aspose.Zip for .NET - Password Protect Zip Archive Tutorial
+# Create Password Protected Zip with Aspose.Zip for .NET

 In modern .NET development, securely archiving files is a frequent requirement.
-With **Aspose.Zip for .NET**, you can **password protect zip archive** files, store several items without any compression, and apply strong AES encryption—all in just a few lines of C#.
-This tutorial walks you through the exact steps to create a zip that contains multiple files, uses *store* (no‑compression) mode, and is locked with a password.
+With **Aspose.Zip for .NET**, you can **create password protected zip** archives, store several items without any compression, and apply strong AES‑256 encryption—all in just a few lines of C#.
+This tutorial walks you through the exact steps to build a zip that contains multiple files, uses *store* (no‑compression) mode, and is locked with a password.

 ## Quick Answers
 - **What does “password protect zip archive” mean?** It encrypts the zip contents so they can be opened only with the correct password.
-- **Which encryption algorithm is used?** AES‑256 via `AesEcryptionSettings`.
+- **Which encryption algorithm is used?** AES‑256 via `AesEncryptionSettings`.
 - **Can I add more than one file?** Yes – repeat the `CreateEntry` call for each source file.
 - **Do I need a license for production?** A commercial license is required; a free trial is available.
 - **Is this supported on .NET 6/7?** Absolutely – Aspose.Zip works with .NET Framework, .NET Core, and .NET 5/6/7.